Essential Human Needs: Understanding What Fuels Our Well-being and Growth

 Yet, the fulfillment of belongingness and love is not solely found in external relationships.
 It can also emerge from within, through practices like meditation, which can enhance our sense of spiritual connectedness and inner peace.
 This internal dimension reminds us that while we are social creatures, our sense of belonging ultimately begins with the relationship we have with ourselves.

-Self-Esteem And Recognition: the Quest for Personal Value
+Self-Esteem and Recognition: the Quest for Personal Value

 Beyond survival and connection, the human journey also encompasses a quest for self-esteem and recognition.
 High self-esteem infuses us with the confidence to embrace life’s challenges and assert our capabilities.
 It’s a powerful motivator, urging us forward in the pursuit of goals that resonate with our sense of self-worth.
 On the flip side, low self-esteem can be a heavy anchor, clouding our belief in ourselves and hindering our ability to reach for our dreams.